switch180/aws-dynamodb-recommendation/readme.md

 # README

-This is a AWS Lambda function that uses CloudWatch metrics to create cost estimates, DynamoDB throughput mode recommendations, and reserved cost recommendations for DynamoDB table(s).
+This function helps to analyze the usage of DynamoDB tables and provides recommendations for the throughput mode that can be used to optimize cost.
+It uses CloudWatch metrics to simulate the usage of DynamoDB tables and provides cost estimates for different throughput modes.
+This function can be a valuable tool for managing DynamoDB tables and ensuring that they are running in an optimal configuration.

+By using Athena and QuickSight, you can further analyze the data and gain insights into the usage patterns of your DynamoDB tables.
+This can help you to identify areas where you can optimize performance, reduce costs, and make better decisions about how to configure your DynamoDB tables.

 ## Parameters